-We know many of our community members are concerned about the coronavirus (COVID-19) pandemic.
+We know many of our community members remain impacted and concerned about the pandemic.
 We hope you are safe.
 To help, we have gathered updates, tips, and resources for you.

-- Follow advice on prevention, including washing hands and refraining from touching your face, social distancing, and staying home if you are ill (more below).
+- Follow advice on prevention, including wearing masks (even after vaccinated), washing hands and refraining from touching your face, social distancing, and staying home if you are ill (more below).

 - Try to maintain perspective and rely on your social network for support.
 Know you are not alone and there is help if you or someone you know is experiencing a mental health crisis.

 Crisis Text Line: Text NAMI to 741-741 to connect with a trained crisis counselor to receive free, 24/7 crisis support via text message

 Los Angeles Department of Mental Health 24/7 Helpline: 800-854-7771 (more from the Los Angeles Department of Mental Health)